The Advice Service is here for you today call us on 02392843478

 The Fitness to Study Policy

-Fitness to study looks at how well a student can fully engage with their studies and meet their objectives of their programme without endangering their own wellbeing or anyone else.
-Any student who declares health conditions or disability will be subject to Fitness to Study consideration.
+Fitness to Study assesses how well a student can fully engage with their studies and meet the objectives of their programme without endangering their own well-being or that of others.
+Any student who declares a health condition or disability will be subject to Fitness to Study consideration.

 Grounds for concern regarding Fitness to Study may include:

-• The student posing a risk to themselves or someone else.
+• The student posing a risk to themselves or others.

-• The students behaviour is (at risk of) negatively affecting the experience of others in the university course.
+• The student's behaviour negatively affecting the experience of others in the university course.

-• The students behaviour is (at risk of) negatively affecting the day-to-day activities of the university.
+• The student's behaviour negatively affecting the day-to-day activities of the university.

 Procedure

-If concerns about a student Fitness to Study are raised by either the student or someone else, a meeting will be called with the Faculty's Fitness to Study Advisor (FSA).
-After this meeting, if there have been no changes in the student's behaviour, then a Fitness to Study panel will be called to determine whether the student should stay enrolled at the University.
-The Advice Service can accompany students to the meeting with the FSA and the Fitness to Study Panel but cannot talk for them.
+If concerns about a student's Fitness to Study are raised a meeting will be called with the Faculty's Fitness to Study Advisor (FSA).
+The Advice Service can accompany students to the meeting with the FSA and the Fitness to Study Panel but cannot speak on their behalf.

 The Fitness to Reside Policy

 The University has a Fitness to Reside policy.
-This relates to a student's ability to live well with others, observing rules and norms that promote a pleasant and safe living environment in an University allocated or third party nominated hall.
+This relates to a student's ability to live well with others, observing rules and norms that promote a pleasant and safe living environment in a University-allocated or third-party nominated hall.

-If your fitness to reside is ever questions, you should always first be supported in an informal way by the university and halls provider, to help decide on steps that will enable you to keep living in halls.
+If your fitness to reside is ever questioned, you should first be supported informally by the university and halls provider to help decide on steps that will enable you to continue living in halls.

-If these measures have been exhausted, and there are still concerns, a Fitness to Reside Panel will be called.
+If these measures have been exhausted and there are still concerns, a Fitness to Reside Panel will be convened.

 Procedure

-If you are called to a Fitness to Reside Panel, you will be told so.
-The formal notice will have the date, time and venue of the Panel, details of where help and advice can be sought, and a copy of any documents that may be considered during the meeting.
+If you are called to a Fitness to Reside Panel, you will be notified.
+The formal notice will include the date, time, and venue of the panel, details of where help and advice can be sought, and a copy of any documents that may be considered during the meeting.

-A fitness to Reside Panel typically has 5 people in attendance from the University's side: The Head of Residential Services or nominated representative as Chair, the Head of Wellbeing or nominated representative, a Student Union representative and a secretary who will produce a record of the proceedings.
-The Hall Manager or their representative, will present the case and all evidence to the panel for consideration.
+A Fitness to Reside Panel typically has five attendees from the University's side: the Head of Residential Services or a nominated representative as Chair, the Head of Wellbeing or a nominated representative, a Student Union representative, and a secretary who will produce a record of the proceedings.
+The Hall Manager or their representative will present the case and all evidence to the panel for consideration.

-Within two working days of the Fitness to Reside Panel, the Chair via the Secretary shall issue the Decision Notice.
+Within two working days of the Fitness to Reside Panel, the Chair, via the Secretary, will issue the Decision Notice.

 The Fitness to Practice Policy

-Fitness to Practice looks at whether a student has followed the rules and regulations of professional bodies governing their course.
-Students on particular professional courses are expected to maintain and respect standards set out by the course’s professional body.
-At the start of the students course these standards and expectations should be made clear.
-For example a Nursing student is expected to follow NMC regulations, in which the governing body uses these regulations to help decide whether the student is fit for the role of Nurse.
+Fitness to Practice assesses whether a student has adhered to the rules and regulations set by the professional bodies governing their course.
+Students in specific professional courses are expected to uphold and respect the standards established by the course's professional body.
+At the start of the student's course, these standards and expectations should be made clear.

 Procedure

-The Academic Registrar will give a formal notice of impending disciplinary action relating to Fitness to Practice to each student named in the allegation of misconduct.
-This formal notice will include the Allegation of Major Offence, the details of the inquiry meeting, copy of the evidence, and information surrounding support and representation at the panel.
+The Academic Registrar will provide a formal notice of impending disciplinary action related to Fitness to Practice to each student named in the allegation of misconduct.
+This formal notice will include the allegation of a major offence, details of the inquiry meeting, a copy of the evidence, and information regarding support and representation at the panel.

-After the inquiry the student will be issued a Decision Notice by the Academic Registrar.
-This will contain a summary of the major points of the inquiry, the rationale for its findings, the findings of the inquiry, if relevant and any penalty the student may face.
+After the panel, the student will receive a Decision Notice from the Academic Registrar.
+This notice will contain a summary of the major points of the inquiry, the rationale for its findings, the findings of the inquiry, if relevant, and any penalty the student may face.

 Appeals